illinois-cs241/illinois-cs241.github.io/_slides/lockpicking_lab.md

 * Ten minute rule: if you aren't here in the first ten minutes of class, you don't get credit.
 * Your total attendance grade will be credited towards the final exam, up to 3%.
 * Near the end of every lab, we will ask you to swipe out.
+Zoom attendance will be taken automatically.
 You may only leave early if you show us that you have finished the lab.
-	* Zoom attendance will be taken automatically.
-If you were present for a significant majority of the lab time, you will get credit.
 * Email the GA (cs241admin@illinois.edu) if you need an exemption for lab attendance.

 ## Different Lab Sections